therealcyberlord/UNETR-mini/README.md

 ## Code
 You can find the code for training and knowledge distillation in the BRATS folder, all experiments are evaluated on the BRATS 2021 dataset.
 BRATS/brats_swin_unetr3d.py is the script for training the mini Swin UNETR model with less number of features.
 BRATS/knowledge-distillation-swin-unetr.ipynb is the script for training the mini Swin UNETR model with knowledge distillation.

-## Key Contributions

-**Xingyu:**
-- Conceptualized and formulated the research idea
-- Designed and implemented the distillation loss training loop

-**Matt:**
-- Developed a dataset subsampling technique to curate high-quality training data
-- Orchestrated precise computational cost analysis by determining FLOPs for model benchmarking

-**Sakshi:**
-- Conducted experiments across various model configurations and hyperparameters
-- Visualized and analyzed results from experiments

-Please note that since this project was developed using Jupyter Notebooks, line numbers are not available.
-However, the relevant code and resources can be found in the corresponding notebook files.